 This can result in them closing the doors to a solvent business.

 Either way, this means that there are a huge number of viable businesses shutting down shop in the country.
 Even struggling businesses still have some momentum.

 A Unique Business Opportunity In Australia

-This increase in the supply of businesses available for takeover creates an opportunity for you.
+This increase in the supply of failing businesses available for takeover creates a business opportunity for you.

 In July 2018, the government introduced new laws related to insolvency.

 Previously, an insolvent business would have to throw up the white flag and cease trading.
 Even if they only had a temporary cash flow issue, it was enough to send them into liquidation or administration.

 These new laws change that.
 If the business has a plan in place, it may be able to continue trading even when distressed to the point of insolvency.